 Now, if that were all there was to this anime, it could get pretty stale after awhile.
 However, this is rectified with the introduction of a battalion under her command.
 Without noticing or realizing, Tanya’s position as their leader begins to change her, just a little.
 At the start, she simply does not care about other people, only puts up a facade of such when it’s useful.
 In time, however, she begins to behave differently towards her comrades, and even begins to see her foes in different light.

 The story turned out to be surprisingly complex and realistic, and I felt invested in people on both sides of the war.
 It became a discussion of human nature, and how humans will undoubtedly react.
 Logic and reason are powerful forces when properly applied, and this gives Tanya and the Empire their greatest victories.
 However, they forget that humans are also creatures of passion, of illogical emotion, and this is their great weakness, one which invites their absolute destruction.

 I really enjoyed this anime, much more than I thought I would.
-It was gripping and tense, occasionally tragically hilarious, the characters are great, the story is intricate, the themes are powerful, the animation is stellar, the world-building is interesting and relevant… really, Saga of Tanya the Evil is just very well done, and very unique.
+It was gripping and tense, occasionally tragically hilarious, the characters are great, the story is intricate, the themes are powerful, the animation is stellar and amazing, the world-building is interesting and relevant… really, Saga of Tanya the Evil is just very well done, and very unique.